Black Friday deals on games are still going

-The Black Friday sales are still going, and while some gaming console deals have already expired or sold out (most major retailers launched their deals earlier in the week), there are still loads of deals on games to get your hands on.
-And there are even more expected to arrive over the next few days as we seamlessly blend into Cyber Monday.
+The Black Friday sales are still going and the Cyber Monday deals are heating up.
+While many gaming console offers have already expired or sold out (most major retailers launched their deals earlier in the week), we're still keeping track of the best gaming console offers available.
+If you've already got your console, there are loads of deals on games to get your hands on.
+And even more are expected to drop over the next few days as we seamlessly blend into Cyber Monday.

 A note that prices were accurate when this article was published.
 We'll keep things up to date as the Black Friday and Cyber Monday sales keep coming, but discounts do fluctuate and titles can sell out -- bookmark this page and check back often.